 You could consider encouraging or buying natural predators to assist in combating pests, such as ladybirds and their larvae.
 This way you help to maintain a natural balance and will not risk killing the beneficial insects.

-I for one am going to miss the Chelsea Flower Show back in its usual time this month.
+It’s good to the Chelsea Flower Show back in its usual time this month.
 Whether you usually attend or watch the superb coverage on BBC, there is always plenty of inspiration.
 I always like to see what fabulous garden Kazuyuki Ishihara has designed to inspires us on his annual trip to Chelsea with a slice of Japanese garden.
-We will see what the delayed event offers in late September.

 Finally, don’t forget to air your greenhouse and cold-frames during the day and close the doors at night.